corespring/corespring-components/docs/index.md

   * The feedback is added only if settings.showFeedback is true
   * The correctResponse is added only if the students answer is not empty and not correct
   * Optionally provides function preprocess(json){ return json;} to preprocess the json before it is passed to the rendering component
+  * The preview player is able to execute the server side javascript locally for demo/testing purposes